internetarchive/wayback-machine-webextension/README.md

 - Open Firefox and navigate to `about:debugging` in the browser.
 - Click **This Firefox**.
 - Click **Load Temporary Add-on...**
-- Open the `wayback-machine-chrome` directory and select any file.
+- Open the `wayback-machine-chrome/webextension` directory and select any file.

 See [Temporary installation in Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) for more information on Firefox extensions.